MA-247/e_learning_application/README.md

 Yo, Sheheryar, listen up, it’s time to get real,
-You’re flexin’ vegan, but your meat’s the deal,
+You’re flexin’ vegan, but meat’s your deal,
 Talkin’ plant-based but you’re grillin’ steaks,
 You’re a walking contradiction, man, that’s the breaks.